Secrover/Secrover/README.md

 ## 🔍 Features

-- 🔒 **Security Audits**: Scans your project dependencies and your domains to identify possible vulnerabilities.
+* 🔒 **Security Audits**: Scans your dependencies, code, and domains to find vulnerabilities.
-- 📊 **Sharable Dashboards**: Generate dashboards you can easily share with clients, teams, or stakeholders — ideal for reporting and collaboration.
+* 🧠 **Human-readable Reports**: Clear, actionable reports — even for non-technical audiences.
-- 🧠 **Human-readable Reports**:  Clean, actionable, and easy-to-understand reports — even for non-technical audiences.
+* ⚡ **Easy Setup & Automation**: Configure with a simple YAML file, schedule recurring scans via built-in cron, or run automatically using GitHub Actions.
-- ⚡ **Easy to Use**: Just a simple config file where you list your repositories and your domains to get started quickly.
+* 📤 **Remote Export**: Upload reports to SFTP, WebDAV, SMB, S3, or Google Drive.
-- 💻 **Cross-platform**: Works seamlessly on Linux, macOS, and Windows.
+* 💻 **Cross-platform**: Works on Linux, macOS, and Windows.
-- 🌟 **Actively Maintained**:  We’re constantly adding new features and improvements to help you stay ahead of threats.
+* 🌟 **Actively Maintained**: Continuously improved with new features and workflow enhancements.

 ### Audits